Shiyi-Zhao/Portfolio/README.md

       2. deducted profit/net profit > 50%
       3. roe > 0.01
       4. currentratio > -1
-      5. trade volumne top 90% in the past half year
+      5. trade volume top 90% in the past half year
       6. not ST

       Scoring:
-      1. change positions during reporting period, as the return in the past month could represent the market reaction.
+      1. change positions during the reporting period, as the return in the past month could represent the market reaction.
       2. analyst expectation change
       3. analyst agreed expected growth rate